One of the most important things when

 planning with LEDs.

-The temperature has a great influence on light output of a LED.
+The temperature has a major influence on light output of a LED.
 Why?
 The colder the environment, the more efficient the LED works.
-Cold locations are more ideal.
+Cold locations are therefore ideal.

 That is why LEDs can be used in outdoor lighting or as a light source for cooling rooms.

-High temperatures, however, have a negative effect on the light output.
-The service life may be shortened.
-Serious manufacturers specify an ambient temperature for their LEDs at which the luminous flux and service life of their LED lights and modules can be achieved.
+In contrast, high temperatures have a negative effect on the light yield.
+The service life can also be shortened.
+Reputable manufacturers specify an ambient temperature for their LEDs at which the luminous flux and service life of their LED lights and modules can be achieved.

-Unlike incandescent or halogen lamps emitted the light from an LED is not warm, but as with other lamps also diodes only set a part of the energy into light - heat is generated inside of the semiconductor.
-This heat has to be dissipated so the LEDs can work more efficiently and achieve a long service life.
-This is especially important for LEDs that operate with high operating current.
+In contrast to incandescent or halogen lamps, the light emittet by a LED is not warm.
+As with other lamps, diodes only convert part of the energy into light - heat is generated inside the semiconductor.
+This heat has to be dissipated so the LEDs work as efficiently as possible and achieve a long service life.
+This is especially important for LEDs that work with a high operation current.

 LEDs do not fail.
 Their light intensity decreases over time.
 The service life (L) of a LED must be defined for each application.
 The end of service life is reached when the LED is only 70 percent (L70) or 50 percent (L50) emits the light flux was measured at the beginning.
 The end of service life is reached when the LED ony emits 70 percent (L70) or 50 percent (L50) of the luminous flux that was measured at the beginning.
 The service life of a LED depends on the ambient and operation temperature.
 The graphic shows: if the LED is operated at a higher temperature (Tc1) or with poor thermal management, its service life is shortened.